 Christian Christiansen, Vice President for Security Products and Services Group, IDC

 Targeted attacks are using browser vulnerabilities, seeking flaws in Web applications and finding clever ways to trick end users and penetrate corporate networks, said industry analyst Chirstian Christiansen, program vice president for security products and services group at Framingham, Mass.-based IDC.
-The recent
+The recent attacks targeting search engine giant Google Inc. and up to two dozen other companies have helped highlight the fact that companies may be relying too heavily on traditional security methods, including signature antivirus, to protect endpoint machines.

 "None of this is radically new, but with so much information available today attackers can get much more sophisticated and targeted in their attacks," Christianson said.
 "Obviously phishing activity is much more profitable, because you get a greater percentage of response."